Lockheed Martin Missiles and Fire Control

-MFC provides air and missile defense systems; tactical missiles and air-to-ground precision strike weapon systems; logistics; fire control systems; mission operations support, readiness, engineering support and integration services; manned and unmanned ground vehicles; and energy management solutions.
+MFC provides air and missile defense systems; tactical missiles and air-to-ground precision strike weapon systems; logistics; fire control systems; mission operations support, readiness, engineering support and integration services, and manned and unmanned ground vehicles.
 MFC also has contracts with the U.S. Government for various classified programs.

 MFC has approximately 15,500 employees.
 It is based in the Dallas suburb of Grand Prairie, Texas.
 Major LM MFC facilities are located in Orlando, Florida; Grand Prairie, Texas; Archbald, Pennsylvania; Chelmsford, Massachusetts; East Camden, Arkansas; Horizon City, Texas; Lufkin, Texas; Ocala, Florida; Santa Barbara, California; Troy, Alabama and Ampthill Bedfordshire (a part of Lockheed Martin UK).

 Financials

 MFC made $1.4 billion in operating profit on sales of $10.1 billion in 2019.
 This was out of total Lockheed Martin profits of $6.6 billion on sales of $59.8 billion.
 Lockheed Martin projects MFC's 2020 profits will be $1.5 billion on sales of $11.0-11.3 billion.
 For context, based on 2019 sales, this would put MFC at No. 314 on the 2019 Fortune 500 were it a stand-alone corporation.